 About This Course

-Participants must attend the entire presentation to receive Contuinuing Education Credits & must submit a completed course evaluation
+To receive Continuing Education Credits, Participants must attend the entire presentation and are required to submit a completed course evaluation.